Keepin-Tracks/keepintracks.com/content/posts/security-features.md

 We believe in privacy by design - your data belongs to you.
 We never sell your information, and you can export or delete your data at any time.

-Stay secure, stay private with Keepin'App.
+Stay secure, stay private with Keepin' App.